 It may be that marijuana legalization which, as Friedman notes, occurred at the same time as the San Francisco flavor ban confounded the results, but it would probably affect all the products not just e-cigarettes.
 In addition, most who use cannabis smoke it and there is tremendous crossover between tobacco and cannabis use, particularly in youth.

 The bigger problem (which she pointed out to me in an email discussion we had about the paper), is that the vaping questions have only been on YRBSS since 2015.
 The YRBSS is conducted every two years, so there are only 2 data points (2015 and 2017) before the law took effect in 2019.
 This is not enough data points to do the statistical difference-in-differences analysis she used in the paper for smoking.

 As I noted above, Friedman’s conclusion about San Francisco is based on a single data point.
 This is because that the law went into effect on January 1, 2019 with active enforcement starting April 1, 2019, around the time the 2019 YRBSS data were collected in the “spring semester.”
-The fact that the SF health department did active outreach to retailers in late 2018 and early 2019 led to high retailer compliance was high even before formal enforcement started on April 1, 2019 somewhat mitigates this problem, but the fact is that the law was only in force for a relatively short time before the data were collected.
+The fact that the SF health department did active outreach to retailers in late 2018 and early 2019 led to high retailer compliance even before formal enforcement started on April 1, 2019 somewhat mitigates this problem, but the fact is that the law was only in force for a relatively short time before the data were collected.